MarcelineVQ/LootBlare/readme.md

 Changelog:

+- **1.3.0**: Removed inconsitent ML sharing process, only ML should be linking items in /rw anyway
 - **1.2.0**: Clearer visual indication of what rolls are being done.
 Separate display and loot timers.
 - **1.1.11**: Various changes
   - Prevent blare window from closing due to timeout for the Master Looter